leedagr8/IOT-final-Project/README.md

 IoT for later phases of the final project.
 In this phased implementation, the server php codes will execute the correct .java code based on user request.

-The app will display the following:
+##### The app will display the following:

-1.The home total energy consumption and the breakdown by categories 2.The weather report for today and next 5 days
+1. The home total energy consumption and the breakdown by categories
+2. The weather report for today and next 5 days
-3.Video feed on request
+3. Video feed on request
-4.Account settings
+4. Account settings
-5.Notifications for user (using an Inbox)
+5. Notifications for user (using an Inbox)
 Re (1): Each device is requested by the server for its energy consumption; the numbers are added by category; the results are reported to the app.
 Re (2): Weather report is pulled by the server at the user’s home location from the cloud, and sent to the app.